roblar997/MobileServerClientCode/README.md

     - URL
     - Debug mode (yes/no)
       If debug mode, on get random generated data back, based to expected keys and types
-2. Prints out expected keys and types
+2. Prints out data expected keys and types, either random generated or actual data based on debug parameter
 3. A basic main menu, but no back button